 Equipment

 You will need a knife, cutting board, two bowls (for egg and breading stations), baking sheet + parchment paper, and measuring cups + spoons.
+I love using my crinkle cutter to make crinkle cut fries or crinkle chips!

-Best enjoyed fresh, but can be stored in the fridge up to 2 days and reheated in an air fryer or oven to crisp back up.
+These zucchini fries are best enjoyed fresh, but can be stored in the fridge up to 2 days and reheated in an air fryer or oven to crisp back up.

 Reheat in air fryer: Reheat for 3-5 minutes at 375°F (190°C), or until warmed through and crisp on the outside